SuperCoolNinja/Project-Application-Console/README.md

 # Quick description :
 This First project has been made to learn OOP and Data persistance with text file using JSON.

-# Here is the requirement needed to be valide :
-Project Validation Requirements Summary:
+# Project Validation Requirements :

 Functional Specification